Get an Inspection and Get Covered

-Fill in the form below and you will be contacted to confirm your appointment.
-You don’t pay until the inspection is complete.
+Complete the inspection request form and you will be contacted to confirm your appointment.
+You don’t pay anything until the inspection is complete.

 Mechanic Inspects Vehicle

-A certified mechanic performs the detailed inspection, taking photos and notes of the car’s condition.
-No need to be present.
+A certified mechanic performs a detailed inspection, taking photos and notes of the car’s condition.
+No need to be present during the inspection.

 Get a Detailed Report

-You receive a mechanic’s report when the inspection is complete.
+You will receive a detailed electronic report when the inspection is finished.
 We also receive a copy and will contact you to set up the warranty.

 Frequently Asked Questions